Robert Martin Lusk

-Robert Martin Lusk (1851–1913) was a lawyer, politician and judge in Texas and California.
+Robert Martin Lusk (January 25, 1851 – February 21, 1913) was a lawyer, politician and judge in Texas and California.

 Lusk was born in Bradley County, Tennessee, in 1851.
 He attended Hiwassee College and was graduated from the law department at Cumberland University, both in Tennessee.
 He practiced law in Dalton, Georgia, and in Bonham, Texas, where he was elected mayor and was then prosecuting attorney for the county.
 In 1885 he was elected to the Texas State Legislature.
 He was a superior court judge in Texas in 1888–89.

 Lusk moved to Los Angeles in 1902 and joined a reform movement in the city.
 In the first nonpartisan campaign under a new city charter, he was a candidate for tax collector.
 In 1905 he was appointed to the council to fill the unexpired term of John D. Works, who was running for the U.S. Senate.
 Lusk was then elected to a four-year term.

-He died in his Los Angeles home at 147 North Soto Street on February 21, 1913, and a funeral service was held two days later at Boyle Heights Presbyterian Church, conducted by the Rev. L.C.
-Kirkes, pastor.
+He died in his Los Angeles home at 147 North Soto Street on February 21, 1913, and a funeral service was held two days later at Boyle Heights Presbyterian Church, conducted by the Reverend L. C. Kirkes, pastor.
 Interment was at Evergreen Cemetery, Los Angeles.

-He was survived by his wife, three daughters, Ruth, Mrs. C.A.
-Mills and Mrs. Frank Miller; and two sons, Henry and Paul.
+He was survived by his wife, three daughters, Ruth, Mrs. C. A. Mills and Mrs. Frank Miller; and two sons, Henry and Paul.